Imoan Claiborne

-Imoan Claiborne (born July 20, 1992) is a Canadian football cornerback who is currently a free agent.
+Imoan Claiborne (born July 20, 1992) is an American former professional football cornerback who played for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at Northwestern State.

 College career

 Claiborne was an All-American cornerback who had four interceptions and three fumble recoveries last fall for the Demons.
 He had four-year totals of 103 tackles, six interceptions and 11 pass breakups in 37 games, 28 starts, 22 in his final two seasons.
 He made 48 tackles and a team-high seven pass breakups while playing in 10 ½ games as a senior.
 He was awarded the FCS All-America honors from The Sports Network and first-team All-Southland and All-Louisiana honors before playing in the 66th Annual Reese's Senior Bowl game.

 Professional career

 St. Louis Rams

 After going undrafted in the 2015 NFL Draft Claiborne signed with the St. Louis Rams of the NFL.
-In a joint practice with the Dallas Cowboys in August a brawl broke out and Imoan Claiborne punched Pro Bowl wide receiver Dez Bryant in the face.
+In a joint practice with the Dallas Cowboys in August, a brawl broke out and Claiborne punched Pro Bowl wide receiver Dez Bryant in the face.
 Claiborne was released on September 1.